 This course teaches students to improve their reading skills by deriving meaning from context.
 It also develops students' skimming and scanning skills and increases vocabulary and comprehension.
+Offered at Miami, Providence 4.5 Quarter Credit Hours

 ESL1013 Beginner Level-Writing